Wuntanara – meaning ‘we are together’ – is the exciting creation of

 Take a look around our site, and get in touch to find out more…

-Here's our latest Wuntanara African Drumming tutorial for you to enjoy, wherever you are.
+*Here's our latest Wuntanara African Drumming tutorial for you to enjoy, wherever you are.
 This one is especially for beginners and improvers.
-In it Souleymane Compo explains basic djembe technique, and then breaks down the popular Kuku rhythm from Guinea Conakry, teaching the call, introduction, and the first and second djembe parts.
-He also demonstrates the dundun, sangban and kenkenny parts of Kuku rhythm.
+In it Souleymane Compo teaches the Yandaki rhythm, from Guinea Conakry.
 Watch it here.

 We hope you enjoy the video!
 If you do, please like it, share it, and subscribe to our YouTube Channel: Wuntanara TV!